UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

 ### Tower assembly

-In this section it is shown how to assemble the Tower
+In this section shows how to assemble the Tower

-1. Take the shown sheet metal parts and use 4xM2 phillips screws to mount the camera and 4xM3 short socket screws to mount the touchscreen holders.
+1. Take the sheet metal parts and use 4xM2 phillips screws to mount the camera and 4xM3 short socket screws to mount the touchscreen holders.

     ![Touchscreen Holders](touchscreen_holders.png)

 1. Connect the two flat cables and one USB cable as shown.
 Notice how the blue sides of the flat cable connectors are turned – camera outward and screen inward.
-Please also make extra sure, that the flat cable connectors are well connected and as fully pressed into the connectors as possible.
-A lot of times, this connection being not adequate or faulty is the reason screen or camera don't work.
+Please make extra sure, that the flat cable connectors are well connected and as fully pressed into the connectors as possible.
+Often, these connections are the reason screens or cameras don't work.
 You can test this connections (by following steps in the [Connecting The Tower To Shell](#connecting-the-tower-to-shell) Section below) by connecting to RPi and powering it up to see if the screen and camera are working - to avoid having to reassemble everything up again later.
-Here it is useful to use a sharpie to indicate which flat cable is connected to camera and which to the screen.
+Hint: use a sharpie to indicate which flat cable and which side is connected to camera and which to the screen.

     ![Flat Cables](flat_cables.png)